What Service Do You Require?

-- Original Algerian birth certificate (S12) for the child issued by the Algerian government.
-(Ensure that the name as shown on the birth certificate is as you want it to appear on the U.S. Consular Report of Birth Abroad.)
+- Original Algerian birth certificate (12S) for the childissued by the Algerian government.
+(Ensure that the name shown on the birth certificate is how you want it to appear on the U.S. Consular Report of Birth Abroad.)
 Please also provide a photocopy so that the original document can be returned to you.

 - Evidence of U.S. citizenship for one or both parents: U.S. passport, original birth certificate, or naturalization certificate.
 Please also provide a photocopy so that the original document can be returned to you.

-- Evidence of maternity/paternity: The Consular officer may require additional evidence of the blood relationship between the child and the parents listed on the birth certificate.
-When you come to your appointment, please bring the mother’s pre-natal medical records including sonogram, hospital’s birth certificate, doctor’s signed statement attesting to pre-natal treatment, or other evidence.
+- Evidence of maternity/paternity: The consular officer may require additional evidence of the blood relationship between the child and the parents listed on the birth certificate.
+When you attend your appointment, please bring the mother’s pre-natal medical records including sonograms, the hospital’s birth certificate, a doctor’s signed statement attesting to pre-natal treatment, or other evidence.
 In addition, bring evidence that the father was in the country with the mother at the time of conception.

 - Payment of application fee: $100, or the equivalent in Algerian dinar, payable in cash.